-Ask if the dairy operation was classified as "certified" organic.
+Organic farming systems rely on ecologically based practices, such as biological pest management; virtually exclude the use of synthetic chemicals in crop production (including livestock feed production).
+Ask if the soybean operation was classified as "certified" organic.
 To be a certified organic operation it must have been certified by a USDA accredited state or private agency.
 USDA regulations require that all organic growers be certified by a State or private agency accredited under the uniform standards developed by USDA, unless they sell less than \$5,000 a year in organic products.
 All organic certifiers are required to be accredited under USDA's national organic standards.

-The following State certifiers are accredited by USDA: California-Marin County Agriculture; California-Monterey County Certified Organic; Colorado Department of Agriculture; Idaho State Department of Agriculture; Iowa Department of Agriculture; Maryland Department of Agriculture; Mississippi Department of Agriculture and Commerce; Missouri Department of Agriculture; Montana Department of Agriculture; Nevada State Department of Agriculture; New Hampshire Department of Agriculture, Markets,& Food; New Mexico Organic Commodity Commission; Oklahoma Department of Agriculture; Rhode Island
+The following State certifiers are accredited by USDA: California-Marin County Agriculture; California-Monterey County Certified Organic; Colorado Department of Agriculture; Idaho State Department of Agriculture; Iowa Department of Agriculture; Maryland Department of Agriculture; Mississippi Department of Agriculture and Commerce;

-Department of Environmental Management; South Carolina-Fertilizer and Seed Certification Services; Texas Department of Agriculture; Utah Department of Agriculture; Virginia Department of Agriculture; Washington State Department of Agriculture
+Missouri Department of Agriculture; Montana Department of Agriculture; Nevada State Department of Agriculture; New Hampshire Department of Agriculture, Markets,& Food; New Mexico Organic Commodity Commission; Oklahoma Department of Agriculture; Rhode Island Department of Environmental Management; South Carolina-Fertilizer and Seed Certification Services; Texas Department of Agriculture; Utah Department of Agriculture; Virginia Department of Agriculture; Washington State Department of Agriculture